 This is great if you have kids.
 All kinds of places offer free days or free activities after a certain time.
 Libraries are great at providing fun for kids at little to no charge.
 Check your local listings or search online for free activities.
 Some parks even offer free lunches in the summertime.
 That’s a win for your budget!
 Just because you are tight on money doesn’t mean you can’t still have fun.

 9. Find items around the house to sell.

 Having a garage sale, selling things on E-bay or even posting items to Facebook are great ways to get rid of clutter and make some money for what you need but don’t have in the budget.

 10. Set aside some money for frivolous things.

 This won’t work for everyone, but I always try to set aside a little bit from my budget to get a Coke and fries, buy some new makeup or save for something bigger that I don’t really need but want.
-This little allowance helps me to not feel overwhelmed.
+This little allowance keeps me from feeling overwhelmed.
 My husband does the same thing with our main budget.
-We try to get ice cream or dinner every once in a while just to spoil ourselves.
+We try to get ice cream or dinner on occasion, just to spoil ourselves.
 The kids need to hear “yes” once in a while, too.
 This little allowance helps us stay on budget.

 I hope I got your mind thinking in the right direction.
 Living on a budget, getting out of debt or saving for something big can be done.
 If you’re patient and tweak what you can, you’ll get there.
 Baby steps.